The Red Sea Project: Luxury villas in the shape of shells

 The architects of Foster + Partners are responsible for the design of Nujuma, a Ritz-Carlton Reserve in the Ummahat Island Resort.
 Blumer Lehmann is implementing the 82 beach villas with their shell-shaped timber shell roofs.

-On behalf of The Red Sea Development Company, we are planning, manufacturing and supplying the timber construction elements for various hotels, water and beach villas, a spa and fitness building, restaurants and the reception building for the ambitious tourism project in Saudi Arabia.
+On behalf of Red Sea Global, we are planning, manufacturing and supplying the timber construction elements for various hotels, water and beach villas, a spa and fitness building, restaurants and the reception building for the ambitious tourism project in Saudi Arabia.
 Also included in the contract is technical support and supervision during the construction phase for smooth assembly.

 Foster + Partners designed Nujuma, a Ritz-Carlton Reserve on Ummahat Island.
 It consists of 82 beach villas arranged in a row across the island.
 Some of the villas stand on stilts in the water, others are placed directly on the ground.
 For the design of the beach villas, the architects chose a simple, gentle approach that takes care of the unspoiled nature of the island.
 The lightweight wooden construction meets this requirement.
 A total of 171 shells made of curved wooden elements form the roofs of the 76 beach villas and give them the appearance of a shell.
 The wooden elements for these roof shells as well as for the walls are prefabricated in our factory in Gossau - a total of 30 000 m2 of wood will be used.